 Respondents then answer on a scale from 0 to 10, with 0 being “Not Likely” and 10 being “Very Likely”.

-A common approach SaaS companies take when they send an NPS survey is to have two questions.The first question is the standard NPS question (0-10 scale) about the likelihood of recommending the product.The second question often asks respondents to expand on the reasons for giving the score.
+A common approach SaaS software companies take when they send an NPS survey is to add follow-up questions to expand on the reasons for giving the score.
 This helps you get a better picture of the situation.

-To calculate your Net Promoter Score you need to subtract the % of Detractors from the % of the Promoters:
+To calculate the NPS score you need to subtract the % of Detractors from the % of the Promoters:

 %Promoters – %Detractors = Net Promoter Score

 NPS metrics vary across industries and checking what’s the average in your industry can give you some context into what’s a good or bad score.
-Here’s the 2021 average NPS by industry:
+Here’s the 2023 average NPS score by industry:

-What is a good Net Promoter Score (NPS) for SaaS?
+What is a good NPS score for SaaS?

 What is a bad Net Promoter Score (NPS) for SaaS?

-You should keep a long-term focus.
-Don’t fall into the trap of comparing yourself to ridiculous benchmarks, but focus on providing value so your customers achieve success by using your product.
+You should keep a long-term focus on providing value so your customers achieve success by using your product.

 When should you run the Net Promoter Score (NPS) survey?